City Early Years and Childcare - recruiting and managing staff

 If you are looking to advertise a job in early years and childcare see our advertising a vacancy webpage.

-Ensure you are up to date with the National Minimum Wage (NMW) as new increases have been announced that will come into force 01 October 2016.
-The rates will then change every April starting April 2017.
+Ensure you are up to date with the National Minimum Wage (NMW) as new increases have been announced that will come into force 01 April 2018.
 The National Minimum Wage is a minimum amount per hour that most workers in the UK are entitled to be paid and includes Apprentices.
 Please check that you are advertising and paying your staff correctly.

 Recruiting an apprentice